WHY IS IT SOGOOD FOR BABIES AND CHILDREN TO SWING?

 It is a well known fact that one of the most effective way to learn is to use a repetitive, sequential and rhythmic pattern.
 Swinging provides such a pattern which is repeated with short intervals, so there is a lot of development and learning happening while the child is having pure fun.
 Can it get better than that?

 ADVANTAGES FOR PARENTS

 Not only is swinging great fun for children and beneficial for their development but there are advantages for the parents as well.
-An easy to shift swing can be of great help to those who work in and around the home and have to look after the little one too.
-There are times when you want to get things done without your baby/toddler clinging to you.
-Just pop baby in the swing, close at hand, where he/she can see you and feel part of what you are doing.
-An occasional push and onversation will keep baby entertained while you get on with the job.
+An easy to shift swing can be of great support to those who work in and around the home.
+Pop your Teeny Tiny in a swing, close at hand, where he/she can see you and feel part of what you are doing.
+An occasional push and conversation will keep baby entertained.

 We really recommend having a swing that is easy to shift at home, but if you don’t have this luxury go to the local playground often and let your children climb and swing as much as possible.